sharonWU0505/GliaCloud-Engineer-Intern-Quiz/README.md

 # GliaCloud-Engineer-Quiz-

-Answer.txt is the answer of each puzzle.
+The file named Answer is the answer of each puzzle.
 The other four files are the code of Puzzle 1 to 4.